-Not only did we get to gape at several endangered Wild Dogs, shortly after entering Kruger Park, but we were also lucky enough to make two excellent leopard sightings on our Kruger game drives!
+Talk about excellent luck with wildlife sightings in Kruger!
+On my recent safari, not only did we get to gape at several endangered African Wild Dogs, shortly after entering Kruger Park, but we were also lucky enough to make two excellent leopard sightings on our game drives!

-Apparently Wild Dogs are rarely spotted, but this was most certaintly not the case this past weekend in Kruger.
+Apparently, Wild Dogs are rarely spotted, but this was most certainly not the case this past weekend in Kruger.
 Our safari group was lucky enough to watch a pack of Wild Dogs laze in the shade right next to the road en route to our camp in Kruger Park.

 Wild Dogs, also known as painted dogs or spotted dogs, are classified as IUCN endangered species and are among Africa's most endangered mammals.

 Kruger is a stronghold for these rare Wild Dogs, with the total population being estimated at 360 Wild Dogs in Kruger Park.
 Researchers are reported to have identified 27 packs in the game park.

 Read more about the Wild Dogs in Kruger Park and see some more images of the African Wild Dogs.